KHIT93/mailguardian/README.md

 chmod g+rws /etc/MailScanner/bayes
 ```

-### Installation of Mailware
+### Installation of MailGuardian

 #### Creating the system user

 Next, we will create a user, from which we will run our application

 ```
-adduser mailware
+adduser mailguardian
 ```

 Follow the onscreen prompt to complete the account creation and set a password.

-Next we need to assign the new `mailware` user to the `mtagroup`, so that we can read the message queue and perform operations on the queue
+Next we need to assign the new `mailguardian` user to the `mtagroup`, so that we can read the message queue and perform operations on the queue

 ```
-usermod -a -G mtagroup mailware
+usermod -a -G mtagroup mailguardian
 ```

 #### Installing CPAN modules